Mukil07/Image-Processing/Augmented Reality/Readme.md

 # Augmented Reality

-Simple AR project using Warp transformation and feature matching.
-Feature Matching is performed with the help of robust ORB feature detector.
+An AR Video Displayer on a target image on a realtime video feed.
+It is performed using Warp transformation and feature matching.
+Feature Matching is executed with the help of robust ORB feature detector.

 ## How to run ##